bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bisacre.md

 * Frederick Bisacre had three older siblings: Edith Blanche (born about 1872), Elizabeth C (born about 1877) and Ernest born about 1880.
 * Bisacre was educated privately and at Trinity College, Cambridge.
 * From 1910 to 1919 he was with Merz and McLellan Consulting, Engineers, first as Assistant, and later as Personal Assistant to Mr Charles Merz.
-* In 1915 Bisacre married Jean Margaret Blackie, eldest daughter of Walter W Blackie (1861-1953)  and Anna Christina Younger (1866-1957).
 * Walter W Blackie was the director of the well-known Glasgow publisher.
-* John G C Christie, B.D., Helensburgh, Frederick Francis Percival Bisacre, son of George Bisacre, Southborough, Kent, to Jean Margaret Blackie, eldest daughter of Walter W Blackie, The Hill House, Helensburgh, Dumbartonshire.
 * The Hill House is the finest of Charles Rennie Mackintosh's domestic creations.
 * It is situated high above the Clyde commanding fine views over the river estuary.
 * Walter Blackie commissioned not only the house and garden but much of the furniture and all the interior fittings and decorative schemes.
-* In 1904 the Blackie family had moved into their new home.
 * The Hill House is now a National Trust for Scotland property, and is open to the public.
 * In 1920 Bisacre joined Blackie & Son Ltd, and became a Director, and subsequently he was Chairman of the Company.
 * Bisacre was elected an Associate Member of the Institute of Civil Engineers in 1914.